 Mermaid (2006) Chris Ripken

 Sculptor and ceramist Chris Ripken (Rotterdam, 1956), who grew up in Ethiopia, is very active in Rotterdam Noord.
 He has made various colorful sculptures of small ceramic tiles, in which he prefers human figures.
 Ripken is very involved with society and society.
 He regularly involves local residents in making his sculptures.
 Freedom of speech is his most famous work.
-He mainly uses colorful ceramics to give color to the gray city.
+He mainly uses colorful ceramics to give color and cheer to the gray city.
 Ripken has been based in Belgium since 2019.